Use the configuration wizard of the Alert management system to define a new NAM alert.

 We assume that you have the latest version of the

-- AMD added and configured in the RUM Console.
+- NAM Probe added and configured in the NAM Console.

-- CAS added and configured in the RUM Console and connected to your AMD.
+- NAM Server added and configured in the NAM Console and connected to your NAM Probe.

 The new alerts that you can define in NAM operate on a provided set of predefined metrics, or on expressions combined of such metrics.
 After they are defined, they are easy to modify and use, and they execute quickly: up to 1,000 alert definitions can be processed in one monitoring interval.

 To create an alert, first select the alert type, specify the alert name, and describe the function and purpose of the alert.

 On the Alerts tab, User-defined tab, click the Add alert button.

 The alert definition wizard opens to the Alert basic settings page.